protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 +++
 title = "Language Guide (proto 2)"
 weight = 30
-description = "This topic covers how to use the version 2 of Protocol Buffers in your project." aliases = "/programming-guides/proto/" type = "docs"
+description = "Covers how to use the version 2 of Protocol Buffers in your project." aliases = "/programming-guides/proto/" type = "docs"
 +++